 Volume 5: Western and Eastern Empires—The Story of Redemption Taken Around the World

-When you order The Grand Story book, you get both a print and an ebook version.
-I can see the need for an ebook version of the text since more than one student might need to be working on a lesson at a time or parent and child might both want access.
-In addition, the ebook version is in full color and has live weblinks, both making it more visually appealing and time saving than the print edition.
+When you order The Grand Story: Volume 1, you get both a print and an ebook version.
+I can see the need for an ebook version of the text since more than one student might need to work on a lesson at the same time, or both parent and child might want access at the same time.
+In addition, the ebook version has live weblinks, making it a time saver in comparison to the print edition.
 Student books are only offered as print versions.
 This seems odd to me since you need to have student books for each student and they are consumable—an ebook version would be very useful.

 Next in the lesson are three weblinks—one to an interactive site for exploring Ancient Egypt and two others for videos to watch.
 Some weblinks are to YouTube videos, some go to a National Geographic site, and others go to more specialized sites.